The Mergers & Acquisitions Review: United Kingdom

 i The UK merger regime

 Mergers qualify for review under the UK rules if they meet a test relating to the turnover of the target or, alternatively, a 'share of supply' test.
 Where the UK turnover of the target exceeds £70 million, the turnover test will be satisfied.
-The share of supply test will be satisfied where the merger creates an enlarged business supplying 25 per cent or more of goods or services of any reasonable description or enhances a pre-existing share of supply of 25 per cent or more.27 In respect of certain defined sectors involving the development of military and dual-use equipment and systems, as well as parts of the advanced technology sector, the turnover threshold is lowered to £1 million and the share-of-supply test is met if the pre-merger share of supply of the target is 25 per cent or more (irrespective of whether that share is increased).
+The share of supply test will be satisfied where the merger creates an enlarged business supplying 25 per cent or more of goods or services of any reasonable description or enhances a pre-existing share of supply of 25 per cent or more.
+In 2018, new jurisdiction thresholds were introduced in respect of certain defined sectors involving the development of military and dual-use equipment and systems, as well as parts of the advanced technology sector.
+However, the National Security and Investment Act 2021 removes these special thresholds and introduces a formal notification process for mergers involving sensitive sectors.

 The CMA has the power to carry out an initial Phase I review, and has a duty to refer any qualifying transaction for a detailed Phase II investigation if it believes that the merger will or may give rise to a substantial lessening of competition.
 Phase I decision-making is undertaken by the senior director of mergers (or another senior CMA official).
 Phase II decision-making is undertaken by an independent panel of experts drawn from a pool of senior experts in a variety of fields.